abacusorg/AbacusSummit/docs/compaso.rst

 With each successive nucleus, we again search for the SO(200) radius, using all L0 particles.
-Now a particle is assigned to the new group if is previously unassigned OR if it is estimated to have an enclosed density with respect to the new group that is twice that of the enclosed density with respect to its assigned group.
+Now a particle is assigned to the new group if is previously unassigned *or* if it is estimated to have an enclosed density with respect to the new group that is twice that of the enclosed density with respect to its assigned group.
 In detail, these enclosed densities are not computed exactly, but rather scaled